AdamLin1201/AmazonCustomerReview/webCrawler/README.md

 # webCrawler

-Everything that are related to web crawling aiming at the Amazon customer review.
+We aim at retrieving the Amazon product infos & customer reviews (our target: vacuum cleaners on Amazon).